gabrielweyer/ui-tests/README.md

 Over time I hope to see my tests' brittleness exposed which will give me the opportunity to make them more resilient.

-As this project is a learning experience I wouldn't recommend being inspired by it (this is even more true for the `Puppeteer` / `JavaScript` tests where I've no idea what I'm doing :joy_cat:).
+As this project is a learning experience I wouldn't recommend being inspired by it (this is even more true for the `Puppeteer` / `TypeScript` tests where I've no idea what I'm doing :joy_cat:).

 - [Selenium WebDriver C# implementation README](./selenium-csharp/README.md)
 - [Puppeteer implementation README](./puppeteer/README.md)